firozkhan18/Java-Evaluations/java-basic-exercises.md

 40   50
 Example:{10, 20, 30, 40, 50}
 Output: 40 20 50 10 30

-Click me to see the solution
-127. Write a Java program to get the Postorder traversal of its nodes' values in a binary tree.
+### 127. Write a Java program to get the Postorder traversal of its nodes' values in a binary tree.
     10
    / \
   20   30
  / \
 40   50

-Click me to see the solution
-128. Write a Java program to calculate the median of a non-sorted array of integers.
+### 128. Write a Java program to calculate the median of a non-sorted array of integers.
 Original array: [10, 2, 38, 22, 38, 23]
 Median of the said array of integers: 30
 Original array: [10, 2, 38, 23, 38, 23, 21]
 Median of the said array of integers: 23
-Click me to see the solution

-129. Write a Java program to find a number that appears only once in a given array of integers.
+### 129. Write a Java program to find a number that appears only once in a given array of integers.
 All numbers occur twice.
 Source Array : [10, 20, 10, 20, 30, 40, 40, 30, 50] 50 appears only once
-Click me to see the solution

-130. Write a Java program to find the maximum depth of a given binary tree.
+### 130. Write a Java program to find the maximum depth of a given binary tree.
-Sample Output: The Maximum depth of the binary tree is: 3 Click me to see the solution
+Sample Output: The Maximum depth of the binary tree is: 3

-131. Write a Java program to find the updated length of a sorted array where each element appears only once (remove duplicates).
+### 131. Write a Java program to find the updated length of a sorted array where each element appears only once (remove duplicates).
 Original array: [1, 1, 2, 3, 3, 3, 4, 5, 6, 7, 7] The length of the original array is: 11 After removing duplicates, the new length of the array is: 7
-Click me to see the solution

-132. Write a Java program to find the updated length of a given sorted array where duplicate elements appear at most twice.
+### 132. Write a Java program to find the updated length of a given sorted array where duplicate elements appear at most twice.
 Original array: [1, 1, 2, 3, 3, 3, 4, 5, 6, 7, 7, 7, 7]
 The length of the original array is: 13
-After removing duplicates, the new length of the array is: 10 Click me to see the solution
+After removing duplicates, the new length of the array is: 10

-133. Write a Java program to find a path from top left to bottom in the right direction which minimizes the sum of all numbers along its path.
+### 133. Write a Java program to find a path from top left to bottom in the right direction which minimizes the sum of all numbers along its path.
 Note: Move either down or right at any point in time.
-Sample Output: Sum of all numbers along its path: 13 Click me to see the solution
+Sample Output: Sum of all numbers along its path: 13

-134. Write a Java program to find distinct ways to climb to the top (n steps to reach the top) of stairs.
+### 134. Write a Java program to find distinct ways to climb to the top (n steps to reach the top) of stairs.
 Each time you climb, you can climb 1 or 2 steps.
 Example: n = 5
 a) 1+1+1+1+1 = 5 b) 1+1+1+2 = 5 c) 1+2+2 = 5 d) 2+2+1 = 5 e) 2+1+1+1 = 5 f) 2+1+2 = 5 g) 1+2+1+1 = 5 h) 1+1+2+1 = 5
-Sample Output: Distinct ways can you climb to the top: 8 Click me to see the solution
+Sample Output: Distinct ways can you climb to the top: 8

-135. Write a Java program to remove duplicates from a sorted linked list.
+### 135. Write a Java program to remove duplicates from a sorted linked list.
 Original List with duplicate elements:
 12->12->13->14->15->15->16->17->17
 After removing duplicates from the said list:
 12->13->14->15->16->17
-Click me to see the solution

-136. Write a Java program to find possible distinct paths from the top-left corner to the bottom-right corner of a given grid (m x n).
+### 136. Write a Java program to find possible distinct paths from the top-left corner to the bottom-right corner of a given grid (m x n).
 Note: You can move either down or right at any point in time.
-Sample Output: Unique paths from top-left corner to bottom-right corner of the said grid: 3 Click me to see the solution
+Sample Output: Unique paths from top-left corner to bottom-right corner of the said grid: 3

-137. Write a Java program to find possible unique paths considering some obstacles, from top-left corner to bottom-right corner of a given grid (m x n).
+### 137. Write a Java program to find possible unique paths considering some obstacles, from top-left corner to bottom-right corner of a given grid (m x n).
 Note: You can move either down or right at any point in time and an obstacle and empty space is marked as 1 and 0 respectively in the grid.
 Sample grid:
 int[][] obstacle_Grid ={